openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 **IMPORTANT NOTE**: STEPS 1-10 will be updated periodically, and also will likely be out of date.
 Since this is just a cheat sheet for Mac users, it may not have all the troubleshooting tips or updated info that the main OpenAPS docs have.
 If you get stuck and this guide’s set of instructions do not work at the moment, the place to look is the [OpenAPS Walkthrough Phase 0, Setting up your Intel Edison](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/setup-edison.html) for the full information on this part of the OpenAPS setup.

 The next steps will be done in the Terminal app.
-If you see code lines in a grey box, that’s what you want to copy and paste into Terminal, and then press enter.
+If you see red colored text/code lines in a box, that’s what you want to copy and paste into Terminal, and then press enter.
 Don’t try typing it…you’ll likely miss a space or add a typo.
 So, let’s start…

 #### **1-1.
 Install homebrew**